Dmitry Belik: Political Activity

 Belik had been an author of more than 80 draft decisions of the Sevastopol City Council, including regulation on public hearings, the concept of preserving the historical buildings in Sevastopol, on the limitation of the number of floors in the historical center of the city, and the prohibition of the use of the communal property for the implementation of the "methadone program."

 He also had initiated citywide public hearings, which included "City against drugs" in a call against the introduction of the methadone program in Sevastopol.
-“We speak Russian - we study in Russian,” with the Russian language, based on their results, a decision was made by the City Council session on the recognition of Russian as the language of regional communication and “On the ways of development of KP “Sevelektroavtotrans”, which is about the reorganization of the Sevastopol trolleybus system.
+"We speak Russian – we study in Russian," with the Russian language, based on their results, a decision was made by the City Council session on the recognition of Russian as the language of regional communication and "On the ways of development of KP “Sevelektroavtotrans", which is about the reorganization of the Sevastopol trolleybus system.

 Belyk had also been a delegate of the 1st Congress in Severodonetsk, the 2nd Congress of Deputies of all levels of southeastern and central Ukraine in Severodonetsk.

-In 2008, he was one of the initiators of the installation of the monument to Catherine II, opposed the building on the Grafska pier of the plaque "90 years of the Ukrainian fleet", was one of the initiators of the proposal to award Yury Luzhkov the title of "Honorary Citizen of Sevastopol."
+In 2008 he was one of the initiators of the installation of the monument to Catherine II, opposed the building on the Grafska pier of the plaque "90 years of the Ukrainian fleet", was one of the initiators of the proposal to award Yury Luzhkov the title of "Honorary Citizen of Sevastopol."

-On 30 December 2009, he initiated an extraordinary session of the Sevastopol City Council on the situation in Sevastopol from 26 December 2009.
+On 30 December 2009 he initiated an extraordinary session of the Sevastopol City Council on the situation in Sevastopol from 26 December 2009.
 Then, the Svoboda party marched down Lenin Street, where the deputies demanded a ban on the activities of Svoboda members.

 In the 2012 elections to the Verkhovna Rada, Belik ran from the Russian Bloc party in the 224th constituency of Sevastopol, gaining 27.8% of the votes, and became the second after Pavlo Lebedyev.
 He did not participate in the repeated elections in connection with the transfer of Lebedyev to the post of Minister of Defense of Ukraine but supported the oligarch Vadym Novynskyi.

-Since 26 December 2012, he has headed the Coordination Council of Organizations of Russian Compatriots (KSORS) at the Consulate General of Russia in Crimea.
+Since 26 December 2012 he has headed the Coordination Council of Organizations of Russian Compatriots (KSORS) at the Consulate General of Russia in Crimea.
 On 16 July 2013, he announced his withdrawal from the Russian Bloc faction of the Sevastopol City Council.

 Belik became the acting head of the Sevastopol Administration on 7 March 2014 and issued an order banning the use of the state Ukrainian language in the Sevastopol City State Administration in office work and document flow and on the use of Russian as the official language for paperwork and document flow.

+Family

+He is married, and has one child.

+Income and assets

+Official income for 2021: 5,666,917.19 rubles.